Phantasy Star Online: Server closure

+Reception

-ReceptionPhantasy Star Online received "generally favorable" reviews per ratings aggregator Metacritic.
+Phantasy Star Online received "generally favorable" reviews per ratings aggregator Metacritic.
 Dreamcast Magazine (Japan) wrote that the cooperative play was an interesting shift from a trend in multiplayer games being mostly competitive.
 Edge agreed, writing that the variety of gameplay experiences shared with other players kept the game fresh.
 Spanish magazine Dream Planet and GameSpot praised how the players can take on different roles in the teams, such as a supporting healer or ranged attacker.
 IGN commended the extensive amount of equipment and items for eliciting friendly competition to collect them.
 The chat system was also praised for making communication easy, especially between players speaking different languages.

 Critics agreed that the single-player mode was boring compared to the addictive online multiplayer.
 GameSpot and GameSpy wrote that it lacked life and became tedious and repetitive when played alone, and GameSpot advised players not to try the game unless they were planning to play online.
 Other common complaints included poor camera control, the lack of map and quest variety, and poor storyline.
 Despite the concerns, critics agreed that the fun had in online multiplayer overshadowed these problems.
 Edge wrote that the changes in gameplay experiences with different players replaced the variety that normally be expected in the quest design.
 Critics also praised the freedom for players to design and equip characters and develop their own playing style.
 Computer and Video Games wrote that "PSO marks a step in a new direction for console adventures and there's so much right with the game that to even mention these faults doesn't quite feel in the spirit of what PSO represents".

 Reviewing Ver.
 2, Dreamcast Magazine (UK) felt that it would renew interest in the game for those that enjoyed it, but would not convert new players.
 GameSpot and IGN agreed, saying that the core gameplay remained the same, but the new features may be worthwhile for dedicated players, even with the new subscription costs.
 Reviewing Episode I & II, critics praised the split-screen mode, Game Boy Advance downloads, graphics improvements, and gameplay tweaks.
 GameSpot wrote that the new material in Episode II was not significant enough for veteran players to return, and criticized some practical issues with how split-screen multiplayer was handled.
 Eurogamer criticized the cost for a network adapter, subscription fees, and the "almost obligatory" keyboard.
-Several critics complained about the lack of a keyboard available in the Americas.GameSpot named Phantasy Star Online the best Dreamcast game and eighth-best console game of 2001.
-It was a nominee for the publication's "Best Role-Playing Game" prize among console games, but lost to Final Fantasy X. Episode I & II was a runner-up for GameSpot's 2002 "Best Role-Playing Game Game on GameCube" award, which went to Animal Crossing.
+Several critics complained about the lack of a keyboard available in the Americas.

+GameSpot named Phantasy Star Online the best Dreamcast game and eighth-best console game of 2001.
+It was a nominee for the publication's "Best Role-Playing Game" prize among console games, but lost to Final Fantasy X. During the 5th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Phantasy Star Online for the "Massive Multiplayer/Persistent World" award, which was ultimately given to Dark Age of Camelot.
+Episode I & II was a runner-up for GameSpot's 2002 "Best Role-Playing Game on GameCube" award, which ultimately went to Animal Crossing.